The YCC returns in 2022 !

-Our annual Youth Concerto Competition commenced in 1988.
+The Preston Symphony Orchestra Youth Concerto Competition commenced in 1988.
 The aim of the competition is to give young musicians the opportunity to play with a symphony orchestra under concert conditions.
-Previous competition winners.

-They will play with the orchestra at the concert on Sunday 17th September at Northcote Town Hall.
+The finalists who will play at the concert on Sunday 4 September are:

 A complete work with orchestral accompaniment or selected movements may be submitted.
 Maximum duration should be about 15 minutes.
 For unusual works please check the availability of orchestral parts: if these cannot be obtained the orchestra reserves the right to request a change of work.

 At least 5 entrants will be selected to perform with the Preston Symphony Orchestra in the competition concert on 4th September 2022.